nrwl/nx/docs/shared/nx-plugin.md

 Nx plugins are npm packages that contain schematics and builders to extend a Nx workspace.
 Schematics are blueprints to create new files from templates, and builders execute those files.
 These plugins also update the `nx.json` when generating new libs or apps.

-This guide will explain how to generate a new plugin, build on it, test it and publish it.
+> A list of plugins that is maintained by Nrwl is found in the [Nrwl/nx repo](https://github.com/nrwl/nx/tree/master/packages). \

-> A list of plugins that is maintained by Nrwl is found in the [Nrwl/nx repo](https://github.com/nrwl/nx/tree/master/packages).
+> A list of custom plugins created by the community is found in the [Plugins](/nx-plugins) section.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XYO689PAhow" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>